Battle of Mount Gaurus: Background

-According to Livy the First Samnite War started because the Samnites attacked the Sidicini, a tribe living north of Campania.
+According to Livy, the First Samnite War started because the Samnites attacked the Sidicini, a tribe living north of Campania.
 The Campani, led by the city-state of Capua, sent an army to help the Sidicini, but were beaten in battle by the Samnites.
 The Samnites then invaded Campania and won a second battle on the plain near Capua.
 Facing defeat, the Campani appealed to Rome for aid.
 The Romans, despite having a treaty with the Samnites, agreed to help and declared war against the Samnites.

-The two Roman consuls for 343, Marcus Valerius Corvus and Aulus Cornelius Cossus, marched each their armies against the Samnites.
-Valerius led his into Campania and Cornelius his into Samnium.
+The two Roman consuls for 343, Marcus Valerius Corvus and Aulus Cornelius Cossus, both marched their armies against the Samnites - Valerius into Campania and Cornelius into Samnium.

-The battle
+Battle

 Valerius camped his army at Mount Gaurus.
 The Samnites had moved into Campania in force, believing this would be the main theatre of war, and were eager to fight.
 After testing his enemy's strength for a few days with skirmishers, Valerius prepared the Roman army for battle.
 The Romans marched out of camp and a battle ensued.
-The battle went on for some time, with the two sides evenly matched neither could gain the upper hand.
+The battle went on for some time, as with the two sides evenly matched neither could gain the upper hand.
 Valerius therefore ordered a cavalry charge in an attempt to break the Samnite lines.
 The charge failed and the Roman cavalry had to pull back.
 With the Roman cavalry retreated, a dismounted Valerius decided to lead an infantry assault in person, but once again the Samnite lines did not break despite taking dreadful losses.
 The battle had now lasted a long time and daylight was fading.
-The Romans, weary but fuelled by rage and disappointment, made one last mad attack.
+The Romans, weary but fuelled by rage and disappointment, made one last attack.
 At last the Samnites fled, and not many would have survived if nightfall had not put an end to the pursuit.
 When asked why in the end they had fled, the Samnites answered it was "the eyes of the Romans, which seemed to them to blaze, along with their furious expression and frenzied glare".
 During the night the Samnites departed and left the Romans to take possession of their camp on the next day.
-All the Campani came out to congratulate the Romans with their victory.
+All the Campani came out to congratulate the Romans on their victory.